 Graham Bishop Consultancy is delighted to be a member of Realworld Capital's advisory group - providing advice at the crucial meeting place of EU politics, finance and economics - the vital pivot as the EU reacts to Covid-19

-Graham Bishop’s consultancy practice covers several, related fields that are critical for investors, risk managers and government affairs specialists.
+Graham Bishop’s consultancy practice covers several, related fields that are critical for investors and issuers - as well as risk managers and government affairs specialists.
 In the next few years, your business in the EU will face significant risks, but the well-informed can turn many of these into business opportunities.

 Two themes dominate his work: